-PGD and PGS are laboratory techniques used to evaluate embryos before they are transferred back into the uterus.
+PGT-M and PGT-A are laboratory techniques that evaluate embryos before the embryo transfer

-With PGD the embryos are tested for specific diseases, such as cystic fibrosis, beta thalassemia and retinoblastoma.
-Sex linked diseases such as hemophilia can also be identified.
-Testing can also be performed for human leukocyte antigen (HLA) matching and chromosomal translocations.
-Embryos can be screened for mutations that increase the chance of disease, like the cancer predisposition mutation BRCA1.
-Most diseases and disorders that are the result of a genetic mutation can be tested for via PGD.
-Depending on the mutation being tested for, either a protocol may already be in place or a new protocol will have to be developed in order to identify the embryos that carry that specific mutation.
+Formerly called PGD, PGT-M involves testing the embryos for specific diseases, such as cystic fibrosis, beta thalassemia and retinoblastoma.
+It can identify sex-linked diseases such as hemophilia.
+Testing can also occur for human leukocyte antigen (HLA) matching and chromosomal translocations.
+Embryos can undergo screening for mutations that increase the chance of disease, like the cancer predisposition mutation BRCA1.
+Most diseases and disorders that are the result of a genetic mutation can be tested for via PGT-M. Depending on the mutation, laboratory professionals can either use an existing protocol or develop a new one to identify the embryos that carry that specific mutation.

-Women of advanced maternal age or women with a history of recurrent miscarriage may be more likely to have embryos that are chromosomally abnormal.
-PGS can identify those embryos that have a gain or loss of genetic material (aneuploidy).
-Aneuploid embryos will most often not implant in the uterus after transfer (leading to a negative pregnancy test), however they are the most common cause of miscarriages in the first trimester and can sometimes lead to the birth of a child with severe health issues.
-Like PGD, PGS is also performed on day 5 of development (see PGD section) and therefore the embryos are frozen and placed back in the uterus in a subsequent cycle.
+Women over 35 or women with a history of recurrent miscarriage may be more likely to have embryos that are chromosomally abnormal.
+PGT-A, formerly PGS, can identify those embryos that have a gain or loss of genetic material (aneuploidy).
+Aneuploid embryos will most often not implant in the uterus after transfer (leading to a negative pregnancy test).
+However, they are the most common cause of miscarriages in the first trimester and can sometimes lead to the birth of a child with severe health issues.
+Like PGT-M, PGT-A also occurs on Day 5 of development.
+Therefore, the embryos are frozen and placed back in the uterus in a subsequent cycle.
 The screening is performed with technology that allows for testing of all 23 pairs of chromosomes.